the-pythonists/Recommendation-System/README.md

 In the above picture, when we clicked on Half Girlfriend movie, the top two recommendations are of Manmarziyaan and Luka Chupi, which pretty much are related to each other(based on content).

+You can even use voice input to search for the videos.

 # Sources and Documentation:-

 https://www.crummy.com/software/BeautifulSoup/bs4/doc/